w3c/mathml/docs/a11y-needs.md

 1. Using `aria-label` for many simple cases where a name needs to be provided for some symbol
 2. Using `intent` and words to be sprinkled among the arguments to `intent` when `aria-label` isn't sufficient such as when word order needs to be changed.

 Both solutions suffer from the long/short "a" problem and other potential pronunciation issues as there is no way to hint to the speech engine how the words should be spoken.
 They also suffer from potential internationalization issues: although the notations are universal, the words are not.
-However, at this high level of math, names used are often the same in most languages.
+However, at this high level of math, names used are often the same in many languages.

-This proposal to use speak-xxx is just a straw man: it may suffer from significant problems or it may not solve all the problems that come up.
+Warning: this suggestion to use speak-xxx is just a straw man: it may suffer from significant problems or it may not solve all the problems that come up.